mediaelement/mediaelement/README.md

 * Introduction of `Renderers`, plugable code snippets that allow the introduction of new media formats in an easier way.

-* Ability to play Facebook, SoundCloud, M(PEG)-DASH using [dash.js](https://github.com/Dash-Industry-Forum/dash.js) for native support.
+* Ability to play Facebook, SoundCloud, M(PEG)-DASH using [dash.js](https://github.com/Dash-Industry-Forum/dash.js) for native support and [dash.as](https://github.com/castlabs/dashas) for Flash fallback.

 * Code completely documented using [JSDoc](http://usejsdoc.org/) notation.